Reviewed by: Roger Wohlner, Investing Editor

 Summary and Conclusion

-If you are a small business owner and the lone full-time employee, it’s good to know you can take advantage of a 401k plan just like many people in the workforce.
+If you are a small business owner with no employees, it’s good to know you can take advantage of a 401k plan just like many people in the workforce.
 In fact, the high contribution limits on solo 401k plans make it a potentially lucrative option for you as you plan for retirement.

 However, most investors will be better off going with a well-known broker.
 (This is especially true if you ever want to roll over a solo 401k to an IRA or another kind of retirement account.)